game-ci/versioning-backend/DEVELOPMENT.md

   - The Firebase emulators require Java to be installed
   - On macOS, install Java using `brew install openjdk@17` or download from [java.com](https://www.java.com)
   - Make sure Java is on your PATH: `java -version` should return the installed version
+- **Missing Functions Library Error** (`functions/lib/index.js does not exist`):
+  - This indicates that the TypeScript code hasn't been compiled
+  - Run `cd functions && yarn build` to compile the code
+  - If that doesn't work, check for TypeScript compilation errors in the build output
-- **Admin SDK Errors**: Verify your service account file has the correct permissions
+- **Admin SDK Configuration Errors**:
+  - Set up the `GOOGLE_APPLICATION_CREDENTIALS` environment variable as described in the [Set Up Credentials](#4-set-up-credentials) section
+  - For testing, you can often ignore this warning as the emulators will still run with limited functionality
+- **Integration Issues**:
-- **Integration Issues**: Ensure environment variables are correctly set
+  - Ensure all required environment variables are correctly set
+  - For local development without integration testing, you can often proceed without setting these variables